Hallucinogenic plants in Chinese herbals: Shanglu: Phytolacca acinosa

 Chinese herbals distinguish two kinds of shanglu, white with white flowers and white root, and red with red flowers and purple root.
 The white root is edible when cooked but the red root is extremely poisonous.
-The Tao Hongjing mingyi bielu records how Daoists used the red variety, "By boiling or brewing and then taken, it can be used for abdominal parasitic worms and for seeing spirits"; Su Song's 1061 Bencao tujing (本草圖經 "Illustrated Pharmacopeia") says, "It was much used by sorcerers in ancient times".
-Su Gong's 659 Tang bencao (唐本草 "Tang dynasty pharmacopeia") says "The red kind can be used to summon spirits; it is very poisonous.
+The Tao Hongjing mingyi bielu records how Daoists used the red variety, "By boiling or brewing and then taken, it can be used for abdominal parasitic worms and for seeing spirits"; Su Song's 1061 says, "It was much used by sorcerers in ancient times".
+Su Gong's 659 says "The red kind can be used to summon spirits; it is very poisonous.
 It can be only used as external application for inflammation.
 When ingested, it is extremely harmful, causing unceasing bloody stool.
 It may be fatal.
 It causes one to see spirits."

 The 1406 Jiuhuang Bencao "Famine Relief Herbal" lists pokeweed as a famine food.
 It gives instructions for removing the poisonous phytolaccatoxin from the white roots and mentions Daoist xian using the flowers: "Cut them up into slices, scald, then soak and wash repeatedly (throwing away the extract) until the material is clean; then just eat it with garlic. … Plants with white flowers can (it is said) confer longevity; the immortals collected them to make savouries to take with their wine."